-Roswell Park Cancer Institute’s Advanced Endoscopic Services combine leading-edge technology with minimally invasive techniques to diagnose and treat malignant and benign digestive conditions.
+Roswell Park Comprehensive Cancer Center’s Advanced Endoscopic Services combine leading-edge technology with minimally invasive techniques to diagnose and treat malignant and benign digestive conditions.

 A thin, lighted tube (endoscope) is passed through the patient's mouth and stomach into the first part of the small intestine.
 At the tip of the endoscope is an ultrasound device.
 The doctor slowly withdraws the endoscope from the intestine toward the stomach to make images of the pancreas and surrounding organs and tissues.
 A biopsy may be taken during this procedure to confirm diagnosis.